mit-orcd/orcd-docs-edit/docs/recipes/mpi4y.md

  - Howto Recipes
 ---

-# Installing and Using GROMACS
+# Installing and Using MPI for Python

-MPI for Python (`mpi4py``) provides Python bindings for the Message Passing Interface (MPI) standard, allowing Python applications to exploit multiple processors on workstations, clusters and supercomputers.
+MPI for Python (`mpi4py`) provides Python bindings for the Message Passing Interface (MPI) standard, allowing Python applications to exploit multiple processors on workstations, clusters and supercomputers.

 You can learn about `mpi4py` here: [https://mpi4py.readthedocs.io/en/stable/](https://mpi4py.readthedocs.io/en/stable/).